Perez Perez v. USA

 The San Diego County Sheriff’s Department Homicide Division, the Federal Bureau of Investigation, the San Diego County Medical Examiner’s Office, the Department of Homeland Security Office of Inspector General, and CBP’s Office of Professional Responsibility had all responded to the scene and began an investigation.
 However, when Plaintiffs’ investigator spoke to the gas station manager, the manager said that one of the responding agencies had already seized a videotape from the gas station surveillance system and had been advised not to speak to anyone about the incident.

 Mr. Estrada’s minor son and mother, as well as the two other vehicle occupants, Francisco Madariaga and Jaime Madariaga-Gonzalez, filed this suit on March 21, 2022, pursuant to the Federal Tort Claims Act (FTCA) and Bivens v.
 Six Unknown Named Agents, alleging wrongful death, excessive use of force, assault and battery, and negligence.
 On June 27, 2022, Plaintiffs filed an amended complaint, which Defendant United States answered on July 13, 2022.
-Discovery is currently underway.
+The parties then engaged in discovery.

 Counsel: Keith Rutman Law